-These four institutions are host to hundreds of labs and researchers, and investigate an array of research questions/areas of inquiry.
-At any one time researchers at these institutions are investigating everything from X, to Y, to Z. They’ve found that a digital lab notebook can satisfy (and empower) an array of workflows, areas of inquiry, and research preferences without limiting freedom or creativity within the research process.
+These two institutions are host to hundreds of labs and researchers, and investigate an array of research questions/areas of inquiry.
+The Garvan Institute alone has 62 labs, and approximately 500 researchers.
+At any one time researchers at these institutions are investigating everything from neuroscience, to bone biology, cancer and more.
+They’ve found that a digital lab notebook can satisfy (and empower) an array of workflows, areas of inquiry and research preferences without limiting freedom or creativity within the research process.
 Here we’ll hear from researchers and project managers directly about how LabArchives “not one size fits all” tool satisfies different labs and individual researchers needs!

 Meet the Managers

-Lowenna Holt, Project Officer at Garvan, and Brit XYZ at The Victor Chang Institute are the bridge between researchers and technology including LabArchives digital notebook.
+Lowenna Holt, Project Officer at the Garvan Institute, and Brit Granath, Head of Governance and Policy at The Victor Chang Institute are the bridge between researchers and technology including LabArchives digital notebook.
 Lowenna, who just celebrated fifteen years at Garvan, has monitored uptake there over the last three years and has a broad view of how LabArchives is being used in different labs and applied to different workflows.
 She is a long time researcher and scientist turned project manager and marketing aficionado, and loves that LabArchives is a malleable tool that can fit many different labs and researchers purposes.
-After three years of LabArchives uptake at Garvan here’s what Lowenna has noticed:
+After three years of LabArchives at the Garvan Institute here’s what Lowenna has noticed:

 So how do researchers at Garvan and Victor Chang use the tool for their specific purposes and to satisfy those persnickety preferences everyone has?
 Check out what they have to say…….